• Skip to primary navigation

 • Preheat the oven to 350 degrees F (approximately 180 degrees C) and line a 12 cup muffin pan with the muffin liners

-• Use a food processor or a blender to puree the persimmon flesh to a pulp.
+• Use a food processor or a blender to puree the persimmon flesh to a smooth pulp.
 (You do not need to pass the pulp through a sieve for this recipe.
 I would say just make sure to thoroughly process.)

 • To the blender with the processed pulp, stir in maple syrup, flaxegg, tahini (or your preferred choice of nut butter), vanilla extract and orange juice.
 Process for about a minute to combine.